RedisGears/RedisGears/docs/create_development_environment.md

 ## Using an External Library

-Now lets use some exteral library, for example `mathjs`.
+Now lets use an exteral library, for example `mathjs`.
 To install the library run the following npm command on the project root directory:

 ```
 npm install mathjs